weakish/zerome2md/README.md

 # zerome2md - dump ZeroMe posts to markdown

-This tool dumps ZeroMe posts to a markdown file, so you can publish it somewhere else.
+This tool dumps ZeroMe posts to a markdown file, so you can use it somewhere else
+(for example, to be consumed by a static site generator, or just for backup).

 Currently only support dump posts, not comments.